urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 ===============

 The GMT is designed to create an arbitrary number of user-configured models connected to other user-configured models to represent a district energy system.
-GMT has "building blocks" that it uses to define and connect models, which currently include: ETSes, Loads, Networks, and Plants.
+GMT has "building blocks" that it uses to define and connect models, which currently include: Energy Transfer Stations (ETSs), Loads, Networks, and Plants.

 .. image:: images/models-overview.png

 Each block type is a collection of models, e.g. the Loads includes time series and spawn models.
-A model in GMT refers to an abstracted modelica model.
-It generates modelica code (the modelica model) and is used to define connections to other models.
+A model in GMT refers to an abstracted Modelica model.
+It generates Modelica code (the Modelica model) and is used to define connections to other models.

-Each block type can "connect" (note this connect does not refer to modelica's connect) to other specific block types.
-For example, you can connect a load to an ets, but you cannot connect a load to a network.
+Each block type can "connect" (note this "connect" does not refer to Modelica's concept of "connect") to other specific block types.
+For example, you can connect a load to an ETS, but you cannot connect a load to a network.

 Each block type has a corresponding directory inside of :code:`geojson_modelica_translator/model_connectors`, which contains its different model types (e.g. for Loads it contains the Time Series model and others).